harrycornell/Research-Project/README.md

 <img src="images/Medel2015_MXRoutes.jpg" width="350" >  <img src="images/graphtheoryexample.png" width="400" >

 In an attempt to aid cultural heritage workers, international NGO's, and local stakeholders, this project addresses the problem of illicit antiquities trafficking by using computer simulations to illuminate the relationship between existing transportation infrastructures and the paths criminals use to transport stolen antiquities from archaeological sites.
-We believe this project will provide proof of concept that computer simulations can reliably predict the routes that smugglers would select when they choose to hide in plain sight.
-[JRR: FIX THIS!]
+We believe this project will provide proof of concept that computer simulations can reliably identify routes that smugglers would select when moving illicit goods.

 ### 2.1 Motivation